歡迎。Nau mai, haere mai. Welcome.

 • Weaving with intention.
 Each project is shaped in relationship with its kaupapa and community, so the work feels authentic rather than imposed.

 • Catalysing with care.
-The work doesn't just document; it supports momentum, trust, and the next chapter of a project's life.
+Documentation is only the start; it supports momentum, trust, and the next chapter of a project's life.

 • Sustainability and integrity.
 Guided by permaculture, systems thinking, and Tangata Tiriti values, I work best with organisations that mean what they say.

 • Artistry and professionalism.
-Seventeen years of global storytelling have shaped a creative vision that is both technically reliable and deeply human.
+16+ years of global storytelling have shaped a creative vision that is both technically reliable and deeply human.

 Kai is a great videographer and photographer!
 Kai did a fantastic job with the interview session we had for The Human CV.
 He made the whole process seems effortless and was very supportive along the way.
 I highly recommend Kai for your future media production needs.